100+ Spots for an Incredible Date Night or Girls Night Out

 • Downtown Westmont: Kim’s Uncle Pizza has been making a splash with Chicago critics and foodie lists (check out the Chicago Tribune’s review) with the other Chicago-style pizza: thin-crust, tavern-style cut into square pieces.
 There are only a couple of booths, so you can snag one or head over to the benches at Quincy and Cass to eat.
 If you’re looking for more of a sit-down affair, check out Neat Kitchen + Bar instead.

-• Downtown Wheaton: Hale Street is the place to be for dining; take a stroll down the block and see what tickles your fancy, including upscale Latin fusion at Altiro and Moveable Feast + Company for healthful, gourmet options.
+• Downtown Wheaton: Hale Street is the place to be for dining; take a stroll down the block and see what tickles your fancy.
 Then, take a stroll around Adams Park, which has benches spaced throughout for you to enjoy the greenery and conversation.

 Save Your Budget with Free or Cheap Dates at Local Spots